Western concert flute family: Contrabass flute

-The contrabass flute (sometimes also called octobass flute) is used mostly in flute ensembles.
+The contrabass flute is used mostly in flute ensembles.
 Its range is similar to that of the regular concert flute, except that it is pitched two octaves lower; the lowest performable note is C_{2} (equivalent to the lowest C on the cello).
 Many contrabass flutes in C are also equipped with a low B_{1} (in the same manner as many modern standard sized flutes are).
 The contra-alto flute is sometimes referred to as a contrabass flute in G.